 - When prompted, enter a code from your phone or other device.

-- Make your browser trusted (optional).
+You can automate Step 2 by making your browser trusted (optional).
 If no one else uses that browser, you only need to enter a code if you haven't used it to log in during the past 30 days.

 Opt in (takes about 15 minutes)

 Step-by-step instructions for enrolling in two-step verification, or

 re-enrolling if you've previously opted out of the service.